-Council meetings are generally held on the fourth Wednesday of each month from 7pm at Council's administration centre in Gisborne.
-See Meeting Dates.
+Ordinary Council meetings are generally held on the fourth Wednesday of the month, February to December from 6pm.

 Special Council meetings are held when urgent matters arise.
 Councillors consider and make decisions on reports and issues of Council services.